sjcjoosten/amperspiegel/README.md

 It then copies "population" to "parser" and "rules".

 Switches -count and -show displays stuff about a variable.
-That's it!
-Not much else is used in this demo.

-The switch -apply from below already works.
-The switch -filter does not.

 ## Future work